 In order to provide fault management capabilities scoping NPN and UEs representing 5G industry terminals, an NPN management system should monitor the fault of NPN and large quantity of 5G industry terminals which may be deployed in an enterprise:

 - For the fault management of NPN, the network alarm can be discovered by analysing performance data or network alarm event reporting.
 In this case, the generic fault supervision management service and performance assurance management service in section 11 of [7] can be re-used to collect the network performance data and alarm data.
+For network failure prediction, the MDA capability described in clause 7.2.3.1 of [x] can be reused.

 - For the fault management of 5G industry terminals deployed in an enterprise, the NPN management system should support to performance monitoring and fault diagnosis for 5G industry terminals.
 NPN management system can collect the performance data and then execute data analysis for alarm detection, localization and/or resolution.
-The performance data collected from industry terminal may include DL/UL throughput, end to end latency, packet loss, etc. The trace control and configuration of MDT in clauses 4.1, 4.2 and 6 of [9] can be reused for trace/UE measurements activation/deactivation and MDT report to collect MDT data from 5G industry terminals.
+The performance data collected from industry terminal may include UL/DL Thp Volume, UL/DL Thp Time, UL/DL packet delay per QoS level, UL/DL packet loss rate per QoS level, etc., defined in clause 4.34.1 of [y] and E2E delay for network slice defined in clause 6.3.1.8 of [z].The trace control and configuration of MDT in clauses 4.1, 4.2 and 6 of [9] can be reused for trace/UE measurements activation/deactivation and MDT report to collect MDT data from 5G industry terminals.